PSE-2012/MMWTV/README.md

 you can write a __Presentation Plugin__ to format the data in some meaningfull way (like a diagram, video, motion vector overlay, ...).

-On top of the functionality described above there are many more feateures, like
+In addition of the functionality described above there are many more feateures, like
   * Project Handling
   * Task Queue
   This is provided by the only inextendible plugin, called __Macro Plugin__.
 The Task Queue